The Philosophic Principle

 2. Key Principles

-• Philosophic FrameworkThe conditions of knowing or experiencing reality (e.g., space, time, causality, or spiritual intuition) shape how we perceive the independent reality.
+• Philosophic Framework: At the level of experience, the conditions of knowing or experiencing reality (e.g., space, time, causality, or forms of intuition) shape and structure how reality appears, though these conditions are themselves expressions within reality rather than independent filters upon it.

 • Beyond Empirical Realism: It goes beyond the physical world to assert the existence of deeper dimensions or principles.